Materials & Craft

 Rating Higher

-Market impact: Strength + seam spec changes created a more reliable line for long-term distribution programs.
+Market impact: stronger materials and seam spec created a more reliable line for long-term retail distribution.

 Evidence